ibm-cloud-docs/dr-automation-powervs/Orchestrator-and-service-details.md

 Displays the location (for example, `dal10`) that hosts the DR orchestrator and resources, confirming the failover target region.

 **Standby orchestrator name**:

-The name of the standby orchestrator configured to take over if the primary orchestrator fails.
+The name of the standby orchestrator that is configured to take over if the primary orchestrator fails.

 **DR orchestrator deployment time**: